vanderpatrick/Hackteam-6/README.md

 #### Strategy

-Strategy incorporates user needs as well as product objectives.
+The strategy incorporates user needs as well as product objectives.
 This website will focus on the following target audience, divided into three main categories:

 - **Roles:**